open-telemetry/opentelemetry-collector-contrib/processor/groupbyattrsprocessor/README.md

 * extract resources from "flat" data formats, such as Fluentbit logs or Prometheus metrics
 * associate Prometheus metrics to a *Resource* that describes the relevant host, based on label present on all metrics
 * optimize data packaging by extracting common attributes
-* [compacting](#compaction) multiple records that share the same Resource and InstrumentationLibrary attributes but are under multiple ResourceSpans/ResourceMetrics/ResourceLogs, into a single ResourceSpans/ResourceMetrics/ResourceLogs (when empty list of keys is being provided)
+* [compacting](#compaction) multiple records that share the same Resource and InstrumentationLibrary attributes but are under multiple ResourceSpans/ResourceMetrics/ResourceLogs, into a single ResourceSpans/ResourceMetrics/ResourceLogs (when empty list of keys is being provided).
+This might happen e.g. when [groupbytrace](../groupbytraceprocessor) processor is being used or data comes in multiple requests.
+By compacting data, it takes less memory, is more efficiently processed, serialized and the number of export requests is reduced (e.g. in case of [jaeger](../../exporters/jaegerexporter) exporter).

+It is recommended to use the `groupbyattrs` processor together with [batch](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/batchprocessor) processor, as a consecutive step, as this will reduce the fragmentation of data (by grouping records together under matching Resource/Instrumentation Library)

 ## Examples